couchbaselabs/ansible-couchbase-cbhealthagent/README.md

 Deploy [cbhealthagent](https://docs.couchbase.com/cmos/current/index.html) Couchbase health checking agent - A basic integrated health checking agent for Couchbase Server.

+## Disclaimer

+This ansible role is provided as is and is not officially supported by Couchbase, it is maintained through community contributions.
+Any issues should be reported as an [Issue](https://github.com/couchbaselabs/ansible-couchbase-cbhealthagent/issues) on Github.

 ## Requirements

 -   Ansible >= 2.10 (It might work on previous versions, but we cannot guarantee it)